Last Updated: September 2019

 Take your lighting to an extremely professional level with this simple and inexpensive studio photography lighting kit.
 This will be very noticeable with an HD webcam.
 You could get by with inexpensive lamps from Target or Walmart, or move up a level to the umbrella lighting.
 This kit is really versatile if you have the floor space for it (not ideal for anyone in a small room).
 You can rotate the umbrella lamps and move them closer/further to control the lighting intensity and make sure you are shadow free.
 The small third light is useful for backlighting (providing ambient room light so that your entire video presentation is well-lit, not just you).

 #1 Netgear Powerline 1200

 We're really bad at explaining the technology behind Powerline.
-Here's our first attempt, "This product hooks up to your modem or router and sends internet over your home's electric lines so that you can get the fastest speed anywhere in the house."
+Basically, "This product hooks up to your modem or router and sends internet over your home's electric lines so that you can get the fastest speed anywhere in the house."
 It's a real life-saver for models whose work room is far away from the router.
 The further you are away from the router, the less effective a WiFi connection becomes.
 By adding the Netgear Powerline (and then plugging in the outlet in your room and connecting via ethernet), you get full speed with no WiFi loss.

 #2 Apple Music or spotify

 Everyone should have a music streaming subscription, adult video chat model or not.
 It's just the best way to listen to music, period.
 And during your long marathon sessions on cam, music will save your sanity.
 You can also listen our awesome camming podcast on Spotify.

 #3 The Fastest Internet Available in Your Area

 The tiny details matter.
 The big ones do too.
-This list covers the general equipment that will help you deliver the highest possible quality, without going overboard.
+This list covers the general equipment that will help you deliver the highest possible video quality, without going overboard.
 We left out most of the crazy expensive stuff that some people use because we really don't think it's necessary (or practical for most models).